WQDR-FM

-WQDR-FM (94.7 MHz) is a commercial radio station in Raleigh, North Carolina, broadcasting to the Research Triangle, including the cities of Raleigh, Durham, Chapel Hill, Fayetteville, Rocky Mount, Wilson, and Goldsboro.
+WQDR-FM (94.7 MHz) is a commercial radio station in Raleigh, North Carolina, broadcasting to the Research Triangle.
 "94.7 QDR" presents a country music radio format and is owned by the Curtis Media Group.
+Studios and offices are on Highwoods Boulevard in Raleigh.

-WQDR-FM's studios and offices are on Highwoods Boulevard in Raleigh.
-The transmitter is off Business Route 70 in Garner, on an antenna used by many Raleigh TV and FM stations.
+WQDR-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
+The transmitter is off Business Route 70 in Auburn.

 WQDR-FM is a Primary Entry Point (PEP) station for the Emergency Alert System, and was previously the Common Program Control Station (or CPCS-1) for the Raleigh operational area of the Emergency Broadcast System.
-WQDR-FM broadcasts in the HD Radio format, with its HD-2 subchannel carrying the Top 40/CHR programming of co-owned WPLW-FM.
-WQDR-FM's HD-3 subchannel airs the classic rock programming of AM 570 WQDR.
+WQDR-FM broadcasts in the HD Radio format.
+Its subchannels rebroadcast other Curtis stations: Top 40 WPLW-FM 96.9 and classic rock WQDR 570 AM.

 History

 Early years

-In August 1949, the Durham Life Insurance Company signed on WPTF-FM, then at 94.5 MHz.
-The station, which moved the following year to 94.7 MHz, transmitted from atop one of co-owned AM 680 WPTF's three towers in what is now Cary, near Interstate 40 East.
+In August 1949, the Durham Life Insurance Company signed on WPTF-FM, then on 94.5 MHz.
+The station, which moved the following year to 94.7 MHz, transmitted from atop one of co-owned WPTF (680 AM)'s three towers in what is now Cary, near Interstate 40.
 Both stations had studios and offices in downtown Raleigh at 410 Salisbury Street.
 During its early years, WPTF-FM simulcast its sister station.
 In the 1960s and early 1970s, WPTF-FM was separately programmed, airing a classical music format.

-The creative force behind a change to a rock music format was Durham Life Broadcasting's then President and General Manager, Carl Venters.
+The creative force behind a change to a rock music format was Durham Life Broadcasting's then President and general manager, Carl Venters.
 Venters, who succeeded Richard Mason in June 1972, believed quadraphonic (four channels versus the two channels of the dominant audio format, stereo) music, particularly rock music, to be the wave of the future for FM radio.
-The new call letters of WQDR were selected to match the phrase "quadraphonic rock".
+The new call sign of WQDR was selected to match the phrase "quadraphonic rock".